-The phrase ‘all good things come to an end’ is coined for desolate times like this, yes it’s true my beloved Mayflower has changed hands, that means a new owner, front of house staff and sadly the chefs are different too.
+The phrase ‘all good things come to an end’ is coined for desolate times like this, yes it’s true my beloved Mayflower has changed hands, that means a new owner, new front of house staff and sadly the chefs are different too.
 They have even adopted the ubiquitous roasts meats window display, just like many others in Chinatown.
-I must confess though, sometimes change is good, but only when it’s progressive – it’s not to be in this case, an era has ended as the original was the best.
+I must confess though, sometimes change is good, but only when it’s progressive – it’s not to be in this case.
+An era has ended as the original was the best.
 So long my friend.

 The menu set-up of the old Mayflower was a 3 way affair, one for authentic Cantonese dishes, the Western Menu and the specials.
 It’s an all encompassing one for New Mayflower 2.0 which is a shame as somehow ordering off the Chinese menu evoked a sense of authenticity.
 Make of the new one what you will.

 Bottle of crisp refreshing Tsingtao is rudimental, but so satisfying don’t let anyone tell you any different!

 Soft shell crab with salt & pepper and golden garlic (£7.8).
 Soft shell served in martini glass is a first for me, perhaps it’s a first for you too?
 Either way this dish was let a down, the crab was lukewarm and the batter lacked the crispness.
 The crab was also missing the hallmark sweet flavours, a bit of a car crash really.

 Fried clams with chilli sauce (£16.80).
 Sweet little sea molluscs were faultless little things and the chilli sauce added that extra complexity.